HannaBerggren/CLOUDBERRIES/README.md

 - https://visitumea.se/sites/cb_umea/files/styles/slide_large/public/Hjortron%201.%20Foto%20Visit%20Ume%C3%A5.%20jpg.jpg?h=e5aec6c8&itok=nAnz3Qvl
 - https://chopchop.se/wp-content/uploads/2022/09/Screenshot-2022-09-01-at-10.01.48-796x480.png

+## Technoligies Used
+---

+### HTML - provides the content and structure for the website.
+### CSS - provides the styling.
+### Gitpod - used to deploy the website.
+### Github - used to host and edit the website.
+### Balsamiq - used to create the wireframes.

 ### Wireframes

 - Wireframes were created for mobile and desktop.
-- to get an overview of how the page will look when it is finished.
+- To get an overview of how the page will look when it is finished.

 ![wireframes 1](./assets/css/images/wireframes1.png "wireframes 1")
 ![wireframes 2](./assets/css/images/wireframes2.png "wireframes 2")